broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.changelog.md

 # 2.1.12
 2024-03-26 (Date of Last Commit)

 * ValidateVcfs requires less memory when run without interval list.
-This is useful for WGS samples that were previously running out of memory.
+This is useful for WGS samples that were previously running out of memory

 # 2.1.11
 2023-12-18 (Date of Last Commit)

 * Updated to GATK version 4.5.0.0.
-Header documentation change for RAW_GT_COUNT annotation.
+Header documentation change for RAW_GT_COUNT annotation

 # 2.1.10
 2023-12-14 (Date of Last Commit)